12 – April 28, 2019

 1. What I’m Reading

-Your e-commerce company buys closeout merchandise from vendors selling it at often, decent margins.
+Your e-commerce company buys closeout merchandise from vendors consistently selling at decent margins.
 Your CEO asks you to project cash flow for a $2 million closeout deal.
 Do you say, $800,000 in gross profit or do you offer instead, “I project our sell-through rate at 60 to 75 percent over the next 4.5 months based on the last 26 deals we’ve done.”?
 Furthermore, you expect a gross margin ranging from 41 to 43 percent with about 90 percent certainty.
 You suggest your product management team should probably need to dump the remaining inventory at slightly below cost.
 Of course, you reveal this information while showing patterns on histograms from past deals.

 Which answer is better?
 Unfortunately, our CEO typically says, “Give me a number.”
 Should that be his request?